tutorbookapp/tutorbook/README.md

   exception to a recurring meeting.
 - **Last:** The last possible meeting end time.
 If a meeting is recurring, this will be the end time of the last meeting instance in that recurring range.
-Or, if the recurring range is infinite, we use Firestore's max date (Dec 31 9999) which is more than sufficient.
+Or, if the recurring range is infinite, I use Firestore's max date (Dec 31 9999) which is more than sufficient.
 This is calculated and assigned server-side using [`rrule`](https://www.npmjs.com/package/rrule).
 It is completely ignored client-side (in favor of the `to` property).